CPPM Procedure Chapter E: Special Types of Disbursements

 - informing the business transaction account coordinator of contact information changes; and

-- reconciling monthly Bank of Montreal statements to the travel agency information and ensuring the reconciliation is approved by the expense authority.
+- reconciling monthly BMO statements to the travel agency information and ensuring the reconciliation is approved by the expense authority.

 Business transaction accounts are used to pay for authorized travel tickets (airfare, train and bus).
 Tickets are purchased in the name of the traveller and are billed to the ministry department, branch or office.
 The business transaction account should not be used for personal travel or cash advances or other travel related expenditures for which the travel card should be used.